SvenWesterbeek/DeHNSSo/README.md

 ## How to use DeHNSSo <a id="how-to-use-dehnsso"></a>

-The first step towards using DeHNSSo is ensuring that you have MATLAB installed **[#CMM:is this sufficient? what toolboxes are necessary? i found a symbolic toolbox necessity in grid. what others?]**.
+The first step towards using DeHNSSo is ensuring that you have MATLAB installed.
 It is recommended to use at least version R2022b.
 For help with installing Matlab, please follow the instructions on the [MathWorks web page](https://nl.mathworks.com/products/matlab.html).
-Then, you will need to download DeHNSSo from the DeHNSSo repository **[#CMM: update with correct name, possibly GitLab]** as will be explained below.
+Then, you will need to download DeHNSSo from the DeHNSSo repository as will be explained below.
 DeHNSSo comes with 4 representative test cases that can be executed immediately.
 To perform custom or modified simulations, please familiarize yourself with the input formats through these examples and adjust them accordingly.

 ## Installation <a id="installation"></a>

-To start using DeHNSSo, please download the files from this GitHub [Repository](https://github.com/SvenWesterbeek/DeHNSSo) **[#CMM: update this accordingly. possibly GitLab]**.
+To start using DeHNSSo, please download the files from this GitHub [Repository](https://github.com/SvenWesterbeek/DeHNSSo).
 The current version of DeHNSSo was made using MATLAB R2022b.
 Support for earlier versions is not guaranteed.
 This file contains several folders, namely: Callers, Tools, Data Files, and Documentation.
 All folders must remain together in a directory of your choosing.

 The base flow data for the fourth example case "CFI over a step in a swept-wing BL" is too large for this repository and can be found in the release snapshot 4TU [Repository](https://PLACEHOLDER) adjusted for use in DeHNSSo.
 The raw files can be found in the [Repository](https://PLACEHOLDER) of J. Casacuberta instead.